On two occasions this week I sat with innovation heads who said their market strategy is to remain a close follower.

 The reason it’s particularly poignant is it comes at the time we’re rebranding and relaunching Sønr:

-The reason I created Sønr is based on knowledge being a key determinant in building and executing successful strategy.
+The reason I created Sønr is based on knowledge being a key determinant in building and executing a successful market strategy.

 If your strategy is to copy what’s already in-market, what you’re actually copying is the artefact of past effort.